 Beauty and bounty

 Welcome to the Walled Garden: a space to relax and unwind among the flowers, fruits and vegetables.
 The Walled Garden was originally created in the 1780s to supply the estate, but it fell into a neglected state.
 Our green-fingered team of staff and volunteers have spent five years working to bring it back to life.
+From flowers in the mansion to produce in the tea room and shop, the Walled Garden once again supplies the estate all year round.

 Meet the gardeners